Universal polar stereographic coordinate system

-The universal polar stereographic (UPS) coordinate system is used in conjunction with the universal transverse Mercator (UTM) coordinate system to locate positions on the surface of the earth.
-Like the UTM coordinate system, the UPS coordinate system uses a metric-based cartesian grid laid out on a conformally projected surface.
+The universal polar stereographic (UPS) projected coordinate system is based on a conformal map projection of the Earth spheroid.
+It is used in conjunction with the universal transverse Mercator (UTM) coordinate system to locate positions on the surface of the Earth.
 UPS covers the Earth's polar regions, specifically the areas north of 84°N and south of 80°S, which are not covered by the UTM grids, plus an additional 30 minutes of latitude extending into UTM grid to provide some overlap between the two systems.

 In the polar regions, directions can become complicated, with all geographic north–south lines converging at the poles.
 The difference between UPS grid north and true north can therefore be anything up to 180°—in some places, grid north is true south, and vice versa.
 UPS grid north is arbitrarily defined as being along the prime meridian in the Antarctic and the 180th meridian in the Arctic; thus, east and west on the grids when moving directly away from the pole are along the 90°E and 90°W meridians respectively.